BCAAFC

 Vision

-The BCAAFC is an innovative organization working collaboratively with its member centres and partners to support urban Indigenous people as they realize their vision of health, wellness, and prosperity.
+BCAAFC is an innovative organization working collaboratively with its member centres and partners to support urban Indigenous people as they realize their vision of health, wellness, and prosperity.

 Mission

-Our mission is to advance the Friendship Centre Movement in BC through advocacy and the delivery of programs and services that support the growth and prosperity of our member centers and urban Indigenous people.
+Our mission is to advance the Friendship Centre Movement in B.C. through advocacy and the delivery of programs and services that support the growth and prosperity of our member centers and urban Indigenous people.

-The BCAAFC works to:
+BCAAFC works to:

 • Promote the betterment of Friendship Centres in the Province of British Columbia.